Non-Alcoholic Fatty Liver Disease

 What is non-alcoholic fatty liver disease?

-Non-alcoholic fatty liver disease (NAFLD) is a buildup of fat in your liver from a condition other than alcoholism.
+Non-alcoholic fatty liver disease (NAFLD) is a buildup of fat in your liver from a condition other than alcohol abuse.
+NAFLD usually does not cause symptoms.
+You may have pain in the upper right side of your abdomen or feel tired.

 What increases my risk for NAFLD?